top of page

 2007

-• The Summer Career Camp launches for high school students with disabilities, combining classroom preparation with hands-on work experiences.
-MAP partners with the Washtenaw Intermediate School District and Michigan Rehabilitative Services to get students employment-ready.
+• MAP launches the Summer Career Camp for high school students with disabilities, blending classroom learning with hands-on work experience.
+Partners include Washtenaw Intermediate School District and Michigan Rehabilitative Services to prepare students for employment.

-• MAP is asked to provide community housing options for participants in the VA Ann Arbor Health System’s Hospital-based Intensive Outpatient Treatment program (HIOT).
-MAP’s role is to provide a safe residential environment for participants while overseeing property management and 24/7 crisis response for up to 20 Veterans at a a time.
+• MAP begins providing community housing for participants in the VA Ann Arbor Health System’s Hospital-based Intensive Outpatient Treatment program (HIOT), managing safe residences, property oversight, and 24/7 crisis response for up to 20 Veterans.

 2008-2009